Saint Mark's graduates and instructors recognized for outstanding achievement at this year's convocation.

 About Saint Mark’s College

-Saint Mark’s College, the Catholic Theological College affiliated with the University of British Columbia, offers graduate degree programs to teachers, administrators, health workers, and other professionals; an undergraduate program for aspiring teachers; and certificates in Religious Education, Theological Studies, Pastoral Studies, Catholic Ministry Leadership, and Educational Leadership.
+Saint Mark’s College, the Catholic Theological College affiliated with the University of British Columbia, offers graduate degree programs to teachers, administrators, health workers, and other professionals; an undergraduate program for aspiring teachers; and certificates in Religious Education, Theological Studies, Pastoral Studies, and Catholic Ministry Leadership.
 The College also provides the academic component of the Archdiocese of Vancouver’s program of formation for the permanent deaconate.
 Open to students from all faith backgrounds, the College’s academic programs are rooted in the long-standing and academically rigourous Catholic intellectual tradition.

 About Corpus Christi College